 - Have you handled cases like mine in the past?
 Most importantly, you want an attorney who has experience handling your type of case.
 Every case is different, but a lawyer with experience handling a specific insurance company, working with a trial judge, or handling your type of injury can increase your chances for success.

 - What expenses do I have to pay upfront, and what is your fee?
-While most attorneys advertise that they take your case for free, they could have a fee for their services with case expenses paid up front.
-Request all information about payments – including contingency fees – so that you are aware how much that attorney’s work will cost.
+While most attorneys advertise that they take your case for free, they could have a fee for their services with case expenses paid upfront.
+Request all information about payments – including contingency fees – so that you are aware of how much that attorney’s work will cost.

 After you have found the ideal attorney, you will sign an agreement with that attorney.
 The agreement is a contract between you and the attorney or the law firm; it will discuss services provided, fees, and any special clauses.

 The next stage is ensuring the statute of limitations has not passed.
 In Connecticut, negligence-based claims have a two-year statute of limitations.
 This means that you can only file a claim and be eligible for compensation within two years past the date of the incident.